streamdal/streamdal/README.md

 `npm install @streamdal/node-sdk-client`

-Then construct and instance `"@streamdal/snitch-node-client/snitch.js"` and use that to process your data:
+Then construct an instance of `"@streamdal/snitch-node-client/snitch.js"` and use that to process your data:

 ```typescript